codevideo/codevideo-types/README.md

 #### Action Values

-Action values are always strings, but typically represent a number when they are keyboard actions such as `arrow-up`, `enter`, etc. These are catalogued in [RepeatableActionNames](./src/types/RepeatableActionNames.ts).
+Action values are always strings, but typically represent a number when they are repeatable actions such as `editor-arrow-up`, `editor-enter`, etc. These are catalogued in [RepeatableActionNames](./src/types/RepeatableActionNames.ts).

 ### Project Snapshots